wendannor/angular-unsavedChanges/readme.md

-* Fork to support fetching angular-translate translations just before displaying the message, so that switching languages in runtime is working correctly.
-It also uses that 'translate' filter instead of the '$translate' service, as the latter returns a promise. *
+*Fork to support fetching angular-translate translations just before displaying the message, so that switching languages in runtime is working correctly.
+It also uses that 'translate' filter instead of the '$translate' service, as the latter returns a promise.*
----
+***

 # An AngularJS directive for forms that alerts user of unsaved changes.